 The Society argues that a hyperlink is not a transmission to the public as defined in Article 3(1) of the Information Society Directive, and therefore does not constitute infringement.

 Clearly, hyperlinking involves some sort of act -- an intervention.
 But it is not, for that reason alone, an act of communication.
 This is because there is no transmission.
 The act of communication rather is to be understood as equivalent to

 electronic transmission of the work, or placing the work into an electronic network or system from which it can be accessed.

 This is because hyperlinks do not transmit a work, (to which they link) they merely provide the viewer with information as to the location of a page that the user can choose to access or not.

 The opinion concerns Case C-466/12 Svensson, currently before the European Court of Justice, which asks whether the news aggregator Retriever is guilty of copyright infringement by virtue of having linked to various news sources.

 The ECS also highlights the significance of this question for the health of the Web and for Europe's online economy:

-business ventures that depend on these types of linkages.
+with business ventures that depend on these types of linkages.
 Europe has developed a significant sector of SMEs, many of whose web operations depend on the use and provision of links.
-The Court must not under-estimate the importance of its ruling in this
+The Court must not under-estimate the importance of its

 A former Tory local council candidate has failed in his libel action against Google over comments posted about him on a blog.